mplockhart/66days/README.md

 the number of goals scored per soccer player before, during, and after undergoing a rigorous training regimen (not independent because the same players are measured in each category) years of schooling completed by a group of adults compared to their parents (not independent because kids and their parents can influence one another)

+## Chi squared test
+Before we use a Chi-Square test, we need to be sure that the following things are true:

+1. The observations should be independently randomly sampled from the population
+This is also true of 2-sample t-tests, ANOVA, and Tukey.
+The purpose of this assumption is to ensure that the sample is representative of the population of interest.

+2. The categories of both variables must be mutually exclusive
+In other words, individual observations should only fall into one category per variable.
+This means that categorical variables like “college major”, where students can have multiple different college majors, would not be appropriate for a Chi-Square test.

+3. The groups should be independent
+Similar to 2-sample t-tests, ANOVA, and Tukey, a Chi-Square test also shouldn’t be used if either of the categorical variables splits observations into groups that can influence one another.
+For example, a Chi-Square test would not be appropriate if one of the variables represents three different time points.